 Please click here for the school’s SEN Information Report

 Please click here to go to Barnet’s website re.
 The Local Offer

 The school’s Inclusion Leader (SENCo) is Mrs Heather Cohen

-The on-site Data Controller for Pardes House Primary School is the Headteacher, Mr J Sager
+The internal Data Controller for Pardes House Primary School is the Headteacher, Rabbi J Sager

-Our Data Protection Officer (DPO) is Amanda Phillips and is contactable at DPO@pardeshouse.com
+Our external Data Protection Officer (DPO) is Amanda Phillips and is contactable at DPO@pardeshouse.com